Xyclade/MachineLearning/Readme.md

 ```

-We now have the title, rank and long description of the top 100 selling books from O'reilly.
+We now have the title, rank and long description of the top 100 selling books from O'Reilly.
 However when we want to do regression of some form, we need numeric data.
 This is why we will build a [Document Term Matrix (DTM)](http://en.wikipedia.org/wiki/Document-term_matrix).
 Note that this DTM is similar to the Term Document Matrix (TDM) that we built in the spam classification example.
 It's difference is that we store document records containing which terms are in that document, in contrast to the TDM where we store records of words, containing a list of documents in which this term is available.

 We implemented the DTM ourselves as follows: